mesonbuild/meson/docs/markdown/Rewriter.md

 In this case, `exe1` could also have been used for the target name.
-This is possible because the rewriter also searches for assignments and unique meson IDs, which can be acquired with introspection.
-If there are multiple targets with the same name, meson will do nothing and print an error message.
+This is possible because the rewriter also searches for assignments and unique Meson IDs, which can be acquired with introspection.
+If there are multiple targets with the same name, Meson will do nothing and print an error message.

 For more information see the help output of the rewriter target